ClarkMcGrew/edep-sim/README.md

 is specified), the energy (or wavelength) of the photon, and when available, the track Id of the particle creating the photon, the starting position of the photon, and the process which created the photon.
-The field as accessed using:
+The fields are accessed using the methods:

-  * TLorentzVector GetPosition(): The final position of the photon.
+  * TLorentzVector GetPosition() const: The final position of the photon.

-  * TLorentzVector GetStart(): The starting position of the photon.
+  * TLorentzVector GetStart() const: The starting position of the photon.
 This may not be filled if the starting position is not available from GEANT.

-  * double GetEnergyDeposit(): The energy of the photon in HEPUnits (ev).
+  * double GetEnergyDeposit() const: The energy of the photon in HEPUnits (ev).

-  * double GetWavelength(): The wavelength in HEPUnits (mm) derived from the energy of the photon.
+  * double GetWavelength() const: The wavelength in HEPUnits (mm) derived from the energy of the photon.

-  * int GetPrimaryId(): The track id of the parent particle.
+  * int GetPrimaryId() const: The track id of the parent particle.
 This may not be filled if the information is not available from GEANT.

 ### Simple Debugging Display